skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Scholarships for Vulnerable/Refugee Researchers

-The German Academic Exchange Service (DAAD) offers the scholarship programme "Hilde Domin Programme" with funds from the Federal Foreign Office (AA).
+The German Academic Exchange Service (DAAD) offers the "Hilde Domin Programme" scholarship programme with funding from the Federal Foreign Office (AA).

-The Hilde Domin Programme is intended to support doctoral students at risk worldwide who are formally or de facto denied the right to education in their country of origin to take up or continue their studies in Germany in order to obtain a degree or doctorate at a German university.
-The long-term goal of the scholarship programme is to enable the students and doctoral candidates to study or do research in a safe environment so that they can make an important contribution to political, economic and social development after completing their degree or research project.
+The Hilde Domin Programme is intended to support students and doctoral candidates at risk worldwide who are formally or de facto denied the right to education in their country of origin to take up or continue their studies in Germany in order to obtain a degree or doctorate at a German university.
+The long-term goal of the scholarship programme is to enable students and doctoral candidates to study at a university or conduct research in a safe environment so that they can make an important contribution to political, economic and social development after completing their studies or research project.*

-• Possession of educational qualifications that allow approval for admission to a universities and guarantee the degree of the intended degree programme or research project according to Anabin (note: last degree max. two years ago).
+• Possession of educational qualifications that allow access to a university and guarantee the completion of a degree programme or research project sought according to Anabin (note: last degree max. two years ago).

 • A proven or credible threat to personal well-being or safety (e.g. through physical violence, arrest, denial of civil and educational rights, etc.).

-*Except for subject areas:human medicine, dentistry, veterinary medicine, pharmacy, and law. and countries of origin: EU, EEA, EFTA countries as well as Andorra, Monaco, San Marino and the United Kingdom.
+*Excludes subject areas: Human medicine, dentistry, veterinary medicine, pharmacy and law and the countries of origin: EU, EEA, EFTA countries as well as Andorra, Monaco, San Marino and the United Kingdom.

-After successful nomination by Bielefeld University, potential applicants will be given the opportunity to apply directly to the DAAD [German Academic Exchange Service] via an online portal.
+After successful nomination by Bielefeld University, potential candidates are given the opportunity to apply directly to the DAAD via an online portal.
 The final selection of candidates is made by an independent selection committee appointed by the DAAD.
-In the course of the selection process, both vulnerability and academic performance are assessed.
+Both risk and academic performance are assessed as part of the selection process.

 Further information on the Hilde Domin Programme can also be found on the DAAD website.